judofyr/ippon/README.md

 Ippon is a library of small modules (50 to 500 lines of code) which are useful for web development.

-Available:
+Under development:

 - {Ippon::Migrator}: Migration system built on Sequel.

-Under development:

 - {Ippon::Validate}: Form validation.
 - {Ippon::FormData}: Type-safe interface to form data.

-Under consideration:

-- {Ippon::Config}: Load configuration from disk and environment variables.
 - {Ippon::Paginator}: Calculates pagination information.

 ## Features